apache/buildstream-site/content/pages/community.md

       * We recommend you to start by evaluating and potentially fixing [simple bugs], then move into reviewing [Merge Requests] already submitted and once you gain enough confidence, start submitting patches.
 * Every [BuildStream meeting] is open to contributors, users and those simply interested in the project.
 Check the [BuildStream calendar] to find out about the next meeting.
 * Very cool but I am not a developer!
       * As mentioned above, BuildStream welcomes contributors of all skill sets.
-You can add value [reviewing and developing contents], helping out on the [website], doing translations, promoting the tool etc. Join the mailing list, open a ticket, show up in one of our meetings, ping us through IRC or reach out to a community member at any event... everybody is welcome.
+You can add value [reviewing and developing contents], helping out on the [website], doing translations, promoting the tool etc. Join the [mailing list], open a ticket, show up in one of our meetings, ping us through IRC or reach out to a community member at any event... everybody is welcome.

 ## BuildStream Infrastructure